Humanities ND Magazine

 Submissions must be double spaced, conform to standard expectations regarding usage, and be written in 12-point typeface with appropriate margins (generally 1 inch) all around;

 All submissions will be initially reviewed to determine whether they meet both our criteria and our current need.
-Humanities ND Magazine reserves the right to refuse any publication that does not meet such expectations.
+Humanities ND Magazine reserves the right to refuse any submission that does not meet such expectations.
 Please note: submissions that are accepted are not guaranteed immediate publication.
 Our acceptance response will indicate when we anticipate publication;

 Writers should anticipate that Humanities ND Magazine will edit for clarity—in terms of style, grammar, and mechanics.
 We will never tamper with content, but may ask questions related to it when necessary.